volcano-sh/volcano/docs/design/hdrf.md

 ### allocate

 The queue order is determined along the hierarchy path.
 If the shares of two same level nodes divided by weight meet a tier, the child along the path will be compared.
 A saturated node has a minimum priority since no more resources can be allocated to this node.
 If the hierarchy is enabled.
+A queue containing both queues and jobs is not allowed.
+For example a "root/sci" queue conflicts with the "root/sci/dev" queue.

 ### preempt